advertisement

 Prioritizing My Mental Health Over Politics

 For many years now, many people, including my friends and family, have been emphasizing their desire to stay informed.
 I’ve decided this is at odds with my desire to stay sane.
-I’ve even seen internet cartoons about this.
+I’ve even seen Internet cartoons about this.
 Imagine that times 100.
 That’s me.

 I was reading the news every day and practicing political activism–writing to my representatives and donating money to causes I cared about–until very recently.
-I was struggling and, as the struggle began to spiral downward, I felt as though I’d been shot in the chest.
+I was struggling, and as the struggle began to spiral downward, I felt as though I’d been shot in the chest.
 It hurt to care.
 I couldn’t do it anymore.
 I had to prioritize my mental health over politics.

 This isn’t the first time this has happened.
 Shortly after Trump was inaugurated, I had a meltdown on Facebook.
 It was a rant against Trump and about how I couldn’t take the tension anymore.
-At first, I had tried to treat Trump’s election like a project; I bought a book about mental illness at a feminist bookstore (mental health is a cause I will never give up on) and I joined the American Civil Liberties Union (ACLU).
+At first, I had tried to treat Trump’s election like a project; I bought a book about mental illness at a feminist bookstore (mental health is a cause I will never give up on), and I joined the American Civil Liberties Union (ACLU).

 My Mental Health Is More Important to Me Than Politics, But I’m Still Going to Vote

 So, now, I’m doing what I did then: I’ve stopped reading the news, I’ve sanitized my Facebook feed, and I won’t be watching the debates, for starters.
 What I mean by “sanitizing my Facebook feed” is that I’ve stopped following political pages and unfollowed some friends who post a lot about politics.
-Some of them I haven’t followed since the 2016 election.
+I haven’t followed some of them since the 2016 election.
 That was when I had to stop going online to relax when I was hearing schizoaffective voices.
 The atmosphere on Facebook had become toxic.
 Even if I agree with someone’s politics, I still don’t follow the person because politics on either side are so volatile right now.
 My mental health is more important than politics.
 However, I will be voting in the fall.
 I feel that I owe it to myself and my country to make my voice heard.

 Some say that taking a break from politics is a privilege.
 I have a lot of anger towards that kind of thinking, but suffice it to say that I think being able to engage in politics without having to go to the emergency room is a privilege.
 And the privilege of a break from politics is also a matter of freedom in our democratic society.